paypal/squbs/docs/flow-retry.md

 ```
 ##### Exponential backoff
-An optional exponential backoff factor can also be specified to increase the delay duration on each subsequent retry attempt (upto a maximum delay duration).
+An optional exponential backoff factor can also be specified to increase the delay duration on each subsequent retry attempt (up to a maximum delay duration).
 In the following examples, the first failure of any element will be retried after a delay of 200ms, and then any second attempt will be retried after 800ms.
   In general the retry delay duration will continue to increase using the formula `delay * N ^ exponentialBackOff` (where N is the retry number).